ckqqqq/LeetCode-Python-Solution/README.md

 # LeetCode-Python-Solution
-Python solutions for leetcode.\n
+Python solutions for leetcode.<br>
-Each problem matches a .ipynb file.\n
+Each problem matches a .ipynb file.<br>
-You can run these files in jupyter.\n
+You can run these files in jupyter.<br>